123orrin/concept-graphs/README.md

 mamba install -c conda-forge cudatoolkit-dev

 # Install the other required libraries
-python3 -m pip install tyro open_clip_torch wandb h5py openai hydra-core distinctipy ultralytics dill supervision open3d imageio natsort kornia rerun-sdk pyliblzfse pypng git+https://github.com/ultralytics/CLIP.git termcolor transformers
+python3 -m pip install tyro open_clip_torch wandb h5py openai hydra-core distinctipy ultralytics dill supervision open3d imageio natsort kornia rerun-sdk pyliblzfse pypng git+https://github.com/ultralytics/CLIP.git termcolor transformers==4.44.0 accelerate lark

 # You also need to ensure that the installed packages can find the right cuda installation.
 # You can do this by setting the CUDA_HOME environment variable.